 March 2, 2020: P&Z hosted the Prince Frederick Master Plan and Zoning Ordinance Update open house on behalf of the Planning Commission.
 The open house was conducted virtually and in-person at the Calvert Pines Senior Center.
 The open house was broadcast on the county’s website, Cable channels 99 and 1070, the county’s YouTube page and Facebook Live.
 The video was also recorded by the Calvert County Department of Communications and Media Relations (CMR) and posted to the county’s website.
 Staff and members of the Planning Commission attended the open house to hear comments and engage in a direct dialogue with citizens.
 The Prince Frederick survey #2 was also made available to the public online from March 2, 2020 through June 1, 2020.

-March 30, 2020: In response to the Covid-19 pandemic, the Prince Frederick Town Center Master Plan update walking tours and focus area workshops planned for spring 2020 were placed on temporary hold. due to the Governor’s Proclamation of State of Emergency and Existence of Catastrophic Health Emergency, issued March 5, 2020, and Executive Order prohibiting large gatherings and events and requiring all persons to stay home, issued March 30, 2020.
+March 30, 2020: In response to the Covid-19 pandemic, the Prince Frederick Town Center Master Plan update walking tours and focus area workshops planned for spring 2020 were placed on temporary hold.

 May 19, 2020: At its virtual meeting, the Planning Commission endorsed staff’s recommendation for the focus areas to be land use and transportation, based upon survey responses and citizen’s input.
 The Planning Commission also endorsed staff’s recommendation to proceed with the update and continue to engage with the public virtually.